WeinaJi/neurodamus_image/README.md

 weinaji/neurodamus                    0.0.2     4784d73155e7   11 hours ago   4.08GB
 ```
 ## Run your neurodamus docker containier
-We start a neurodamus container with an interative Bash shell from the docker image, and meanwhile mount your local folder which contains your mod files and circuit data.
+With the docker image, you can start a neurodamus container with an interative Bash shell and meanwhile mount your local folder which contains your mod files and the circuit data.
 ```
 docker run --rm -it --entrypoint bash -v <folder_mods_circuit>:/mnt/mydata weinaji/neurodamus:0.0.2
 ```